Year 2

 Reminders

-Children to come into school in their PE kits on their P.E. days – Monday and Thursday.
+Children to come into school in their PE kits on their PE days (Tuesdays and Wednesdays).
 If you haven’t got the school PE kit and/or tracksuit, the kit should be non-branded in blue and white.
-Children should keep all reading books in their books bags at all times and please continue to read daily with them as it is invaluable to developing their spelling, comprehension and storytelling skills.
-For playtimes, children should only be bringing in fruit as a snack.
-All children should be aiming to stay in the Green Zone on Doodle maths.
+Children should keep all reading books in their book bags each day; please continue to read daily with them as it is invaluable to developing their spelling, comprehension and storytelling skills.
+All children should be aiming to stay in the Green Zone on Doodle maths (5-10 mins daily) and regularly engage with Times Tables Rock Stars (5 mins daily).
+Your children will reap the rewards of completing this homework both in the short and long term, gaining confidence and fluency.